Learning Center October 4, 2021 Updated Date: January 16, 2025

 What are Threat Intelligence Feeds?

-These feeds provide information on cybersecurity threats and trends in real-time, enabling organizations to proactively defend against attacks.
-Security teams can also use this information to better understand potential hackers’ tactics, techniques, and procedures and improve their security posture accordingly.
+Provide information on cybersecurity threats and trends in real-time, enabling organizations to defend against attacks proactively.
+Security teams can also use this information to better understand potential hackers’ tactics, techniques, and procedures (TTP) and improve their security posture accordingly.

 A multitude of open-source threat intelligence feeds exist, including the following: